 - Illinois State Police District 15 patrols the 286-mile Tollway system.

-- Tollway oases are a great place to rest and refuel, with a variety of food and beverage offerings and fuel stations.
+- Tollway oases are a great place to rest, refuel and take a break from winter travel, with a variety of food and beverage offerings and fuel stations.

 - On the road and need to update your I-PASS account or add funds to your balance?
 Stop into one of our five Tollway Customer Service Centers.